Moses Orimolade Tunolase: Ijoko Stream

-The Ijoko stream came to existence when a woman who is barren and had lost hope on ever having a child approached Moses Orimolade.
-The woman according to soothsayers and herbalists would only have a child if she's ever opportuned to visit Israel's Jordan River to take a bath as the only child she's destined to have has been kept there by evil forces.
+The Ijoko stream came into existence when a woman who was barren and had lost hope of ever having a child approached Moses Orimolade.
+The woman according to soothsayers and herbalists would only have a child if she was opportune to visit Israel's Jordan River to take a bath as the only child she's destined to have has been kept there by evil forces.

 Moses Orimolade then walked down the Valley of Ijoko and prayed to God.
-He stuck his staff into the ground and commanded that the Jordan River in Israel establishes itself in the Ijoko area because of the woman.
+He stuck his staff into the ground and commanded that the Jordan River in Israel establish itself in the Ijoko area because of the woman.
 And it was so.

-The woman had the bath and bore a child.
-The river is still there till today and it is named after the Jordan River.
-Many have since then had their testimonies taking a bathe in the river after then.
+The woman had a bath and bore a child.
+The river is still there today and it is named after the Jordan River.
+Many have since then had their testimonies of taking a bath in the river after then.

 Palm Tree

 The palm tree is mysterious and medicinal.
 It was planted by the late founder, Orimolade.
-According to a prophetess,….’’the bark is highly medicinal.
+According to a prophetess,….’’ the bark is highly medicinal.
 It cures all ailments.
-People come from all over the world to take from it.
+People come from all over the world to take it.
 We don’t joke with it.
-Speaking further, a prophet and a prophetess said ‘’ the palm fronds on the palm trees are different from others and you cannot get it from anywhere in the world.
+Speaking further, a prophet and a prophetess said ‘’ The palm fronds on the palm trees are different from others and you cannot get it from anywhere in the world.

 Dr. Gabriel Olukayode said he was born in the Aladura sect and cannot leave it.

-For Popoola Babatunde Raphael, the growth within the Aladura can be compared with that of the Catholic, as it is growing everyday and no other sect can rival it.
+For Popoola Babatunde Raphael, the growth within the Aladura can be compared with that of the Catholic, as it is growing every day and no other sect can rival it.